SeismicSource/requake/README.md

-    sample_config       write sample config file to current directory and exit scan_catalog        scan an existing catalog for earthquake pairs scan_template       scan a continuous waveform stream using a template plot_pair           plot traces for a given event pair build_families      build families of repeating earthquakes from a catalog of pairs
+    sample_config       write sample config file to current directory and exit scan_catalog        scan an existing catalog for earthquake pairs plot_pair           plot traces for a given event pair build_families      build families of repeating earthquakes from a catalog of pairs